Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.4.md

 ### R8: Kitchen and Side Rooms

-Six cooks (neutral, human commoners) take shifts here, working in pairs to produce meals for the prisoners and staff.
+Six cooks (neutral, commoners) take shifts here, working in pairs to produce meals for the prisoners and staff.
 The kitchen contains everything one would expect to see, as well as an iron stove and a pump that draws water from a magically heated cistern on the roof.
 Off-duty cooks sleep in the largest of the three rooms west of the kitchen.
 This side room is lit by continual flame spells that can be suppressed or activated by uttering the command word, “lights.”

 The middle side room—not heated, unlike the rest of the prison—is used for cold storage.
 The smallest side room is a well-stocked pantry.